uashogeschoolutrecht/studentdropout/README.md

     - perceived energy level
     - perceived pressure

-## Features

-### Impossible sources of extra data
+### Impossible data categories
-- Course attendance?
-Is not available currently
+The following data (categories) were identified as possible predictors of student drop-out, either based on literature or subject-matter expert knowledge, but we have not been able to gather the data within the Hogeschool Utrecht context:
+- Course attendance.
+Not available within the HU, and there might be a national legislation forbidding this type of data collection.
-- Course digital attendance?
+- Digital course attendance?
 Is possibly available in Canvas

 ### Scope
-Only the following students are included to limit the scope:
-- First year's (freshmen)
-- Bachelor degree
-- Full-time
-- Enrolled
-- Not a minor/exchange
-- Start period = 1st of september

 Exclude non-typical degrees?
 E.g. law, nursing